Christopher D. Manning

-Christopher David Manning (born September 18, 1965) is an Australian-American computer scientist and applied linguist whose research in the areas of natural language processing, artificial intelligence and machine learning is considered highly influential.
-He is the current Director of the Stanford Artificial Intelligence Laboratory (SAIL).
+Christopher David Manning (born September 18, 1965) is an Australian-American computer scientist and applied linguist specializing in the areas of natural language processing, artificial intelligence and machine learning.
+Manning is the Thomas M. Siebel Professor in Machine Learning and a professor of Linguistics and Computer Science at Stanford University, and was the director of the Stanford Artificial Intelligence Laboratory (SAIL) from 2018 to 2025.

-Manning has been described as “the leading researcher in natural language processing”, well known for co-developing GloVe word vectors; the bilinear or multiplicative form of attention, now widely used in artificial neural networks including the transformer; tree-structured recursive neural networks; and approaches to and systems for Textual entailment.
+Manning is well known for co-developing GloVe word vectors; the bilinear or multiplicative form of attention, now widely used in artificial neural networks including the transformer; tree-structured recursive neural networks; and approaches to and systems for textual entailment.
 His main educational contributions are his textbooks Foundations of Statistical Natural Language Processing (1999) and Introduction to Information Retrieval (2008), and his course CS224N Natural Language Processing with Deep Learning, which is available online.
-Manning also pioneered the development of well-maintained open source computational linguistics software packages, including CoreNLP, Stanza, and GloVe.
+From 2002, Manning also pioneered the development of well-maintained open source computational linguistics software packages, including CoreNLP, Stanza, and GloVe.

+Early life and education

-Manning is the Thomas M. Siebel Professor in Machine Learning and a professor of Linguistics and Computer Science at Stanford University.
-He received a BA (Hons) degree majoring in mathematics, computer science, and linguistics from the Australian National University (1989) and a PhD in linguistics from Stanford (1994), under the guidance of Joan Bresnan.
+Manning received a BA (Hons) degree majoring in mathematics, computer science, and linguistics from the Australian National University (1989) and a PhD in linguistics from Stanford (1994), under the guidance of Joan Bresnan.

+Career

 He was an assistant professor at Carnegie Mellon University (1994–96) and a lecturer at the University of Sydney (1996–99) before returning to Stanford as an assistant professor.
 At Stanford, he was promoted to associate professor in 2006 and to full professor in 2012.
-He was elected an AAAI Fellow in 2010.
+He was elected an AAAI Fellow in 2010. an inaugural ACL Fellow in 2011, and an ACM Fellow in 2013.

 He was previously President of the Association for Computational Linguistics (2015) and he has received an honorary doctorate from the University of Amsterdam (2023).
-Manning was awarded the IEEE John von Neumann Medal “for advances in computational representation and analysis of natural language” in 2024.
+Manning was awarded the IEEE John von Neumann Medal “for advances in computational representation and analysis of natural language” in 2024 and elected as a Fellow of the National Academy of Engineering and the American Academy of Arts and Sciences in 2025.